droyston/sls_pipeline/README.md

 ## Credits

-This project was developed by Dylan Royston ([LinkedIn Profile](https://www.linkedin.com/in/dylanroyston/)) as a take-home technical challenge for [Manifold.AI](https://www.manifold.ai/manifold)
+This project was developed by Dylan Royston ([LinkedIn Profile](https://www.linkedin.com/in/dylanroyston/)).

 ## References